210628-UTA-NET/Suraj-KalikaP1/README.md

-# Suraj-KalikaP1
+# Store App

-Store App
+# A Store Managing Web Application
-A Store Managing Web Application
+A web application meant to be used with stores(in particular a chain of stores), to easily be able to manage customers, stores, and orders.
-Here goes your awesome project description!
+This webapp was created to learn ASP.NET MVC and other technologies listed below, after transitioning from a CLI based store application.

-Technologies Used
+# Technologies Used
 .Net 5 Framework
 ASP.NET MVC
 Entity Framework Core As ORM